jundaf2/eigenMHA/README.md

 ```

 ## Introduction
-This repo mainly focuses on rewriting the cuDNN library to train and inference Deep Neural Networks.
+This eigenDNN mainly focuses on providing a testing framework for libraries that train and inference Deep Neural Networks.
-* eigenDNN: a CPU version that serves as the ground truth for GPU implementation.
+* Eigen serves as the computation library that generates ground truth for GPU implementations.
-* cudaDNN: a GPU version that takes advantages of LightSeq and Flash-Attention
+* Googletest serves as the verification framwork.

 Currently, it focuses on